Francis Greville, 5th Earl of Warwick: Personal life

+It is likely that only his eldest son was fathered by the Earl.
+Lady Marjorie was said to be fathered by Lord Charles Beresford.
 The youngest two children were reputedly fathered by one of the countess' lovers, millionaire bachelor Joseph Laycock.

 Francis Greville, 5th Earl of Warwick died in January 1924, aged 70, and is buried in the Collegiate Church of St Mary, Warwick.
 He was succeeded in the earldom by his eldest son Leopold.
 The Countess of Warwick died in July 1938, aged 76.